jeremiah-wanyahora/Nairobi_property/Readme.md

      - This will remove the spaces and the "KSh" denomination effectively.
 Flash fill to execute the formula along the whole column.

-    - Remove the spaces between the numbers using the substitute function too.
+ #### Remove the spaces between the numbers.

+   - Insert an empty column next to column A.

+   - Write this formula on cell B2

        ```excel
        =VALUE(SUBSTITUTE(A2, " ", ""))